 Here’s everything you need to know about Volkswagen’s first all-electric SUV.

 With a bold and ultra-modern appearance, the ID.4 borrows its styling cues from the ID.3, albeit sized up to give it proportions similar to other all-electric SUVs like the upcoming Tesla Model Y and Ford’s Mustang Mach-e.

 The dynamic exterior is inspired by nature with its clear, flowing design.
 The basic model features headlights that are almost completely equipped with light-emitting diodes while its taillight clusters have been fully equipped with this technology.

 The top-of-the-range version gets headlights that are even more progressive: “they welcome drivers with swivelling lens modules and generate an intelligently controlled main beam.”

-The luggage compartment ranges from 543 to 1,575 litres capacity, depending on the rear seat backrest’s position – which is at the level of conventional SUVs.
+Thanks to its unique drivetrain design, interior room is the first things that strikes you when you step inside an ID.4.
+The luggage compartment ranges from 543 to 1,575 litres capacity, depending on the rear seat backrest’s position – a similar size to cars in the class above.